vanessasena/KendoUIGenerator/README.md

 # VS Code Extension - kendoui-generator

-This is a VS Code Extension that generates getters and setters for typescript properties in classes using Kendo UI.
+This is a VS Code Extension that generates getters and setters for properties in Typescript classes using Kendo UI.

 ## Features